 How Do Digestive Enzyme Supplements Work?

-Digestive enzymes take the place of our body’s natural enzymes, helping to break down our macronutrients.
-Once these foods are broken down, our nutrients are absorbed into our bodies through the wall of the small intestine and then distributed through the bloodstream.
+Digestive enzyme supplements take the place of our body’s natural digestive enzymes, helping to break down our macronutrients.
+Once these foods are broken down, the nutrients are absorbed into our bodies through the wall of the small intestine and then distributed through the bloodstream.
 Because they are meant to mimic our natural enzymes, the supplement must be taken before we eat.
 This way, they can work their magic as the food hits our stomach and small intestine.
 If we don’t take them with our food, they won’t be much use.

 We always recommend talking to your doctor about your current GI issues, potential causes, and whether an enzyme replacement is a good choice for you.

 How to Choose a Digestive Enzyme Supplement